Hephaestus-Arm/HephaestusArm2/electronics.md

 ## 6 Provision LX-224 ID numbers

-Program the FW to the ItsyBitsy and open Putty connecting to the serial port provided by the firmware.
+This section shows how to identify the motors in the ItsyBitsy's firmware.

+### 6.1 Power up the system

+Plug in one and only one motor.

+Plug in the Power cable.

-### 6.1 Start Putty
+### 6.2 Start Putty

 Plug in the USB to the ItsyBitsy